Since 2006 I have been doing a one-week lighting workshop as part of the School of Photography program of YWAM with Dennis Fahringer in Kona, Hawaii.

 You can see the blur in the volleyball even with strobes being used due to the 1/250 sync limitation.

 TTL Flash offers some advantages over manual flash.
-I use the Nikon speedlight system that has helped me have an edge over many other photographers not using the system.
+I use the Nikon Speedlight system, which has given me an edge over many other photographers who do not use the system.

-There are three things that make me choose my Nikon Speedlights over the manual flash: 1) I have no sync speed limitations, 2) quick—I don’t have to pause to take readings and then set the camera, and 3) I can shoot at very wide opening f/stops.
+Three things make me choose my Nikon Speedlights over the manual flash: 1) I have no sync speed limitations, 2) quick—I don’t have to pause to take readings and then set the camera, and 3) I can shoot at wide-open f/stops.

-You can see the blur of the basketball due to slow shutter speed with the strobes.
+You can see the blur of the basketball due to the slow shutter speed with the strobes.

 Unlimited sync speeds

-When you can shoot at any shutter speed then you open the possibilities for so many things.
+When you can shoot at any shutter speed, you open the possibilities for many things.

-1. You can shoot at high shutter speed like 1/2000 or 1/8000 of second to stop the action.
-You see when the shutter is open at 1/250 sec for manual flash there is enough movement is sports to have some motion blur.
-You see this is hockey and basketball.
+You can shoot at a high shutter speed to stop the action, like 1/2000 or 1/8000 of a second.
+When the shutter is open at 1/250 sec for manual flash, there is enough movement in sports to have some motion blur.
+You see this in hockey and basketball.

-3. You can control the background—outside!
-You can crank that shutter speed up and underexpose the background by say 2 or 3 stops and then up you flash output 2 or 3 stops to properly expose a subject, yet underexpose the background.
-Great to get those dark blue skies behind a subject.
+You can control the background—outside!
+You can crank that shutter speed up and underexpose the background by, say, 2 or 3 stops, and then up your flash output 2 or 3 stops to expose a subject yet underexpose the background properly.
+This is great for getting those dark blue skies behind a subject.

 The TTL flash easily figured the correct amount of fill flash on the fly here.